seanhaydongriffin/autoit-cdp-udf/README.md

 - Locators
 - Assertions
 - Page interactions
+- Test framework
-- Network interception
+- Network interception ¹
-- JavaScript evaluation
+- JavaScript evaluation ¹
-- Event handling
+- Event handling ¹

+¹ not developed

 If you’ve used Playwright or Puppeteer, the API will feel instantly familiar.